In This Section

 Shelly Williamson - Chair

 My daughter was diagnosed with IIH in 2007 at the age of 13.
-At that time I was working as an Ofsted Registered Childminder working with Sunderland Social Services offering respite care.
-It soon became apparent that I could no longer do this whilst caring for a child with a chronic illness so had to give it up.
+At that time, I was working as an Ofsted Registered Childminder, working with Sunderland Social Services, offering respite care.
+It soon became apparent that I could no longer do this whilst caring for a child with a chronic illness, so I had to give it up.

 I was diagnosed with IIH in 2014 and found the lack of information and awareness was a barrier to mine and my families learning to live with this condition.
 I was a lecturer in Physiotherapy at Plymouth University and lead a MSc in Neurological Rehabilitation.
 I am a Trustee and Research Rep for IIH UK.